InvenTutor/inventutor.github.io/docs/p/index.md

 # 🧩 Plugins

 :::danger Warning
-Our Plugins are not currently available due to the [Inventor outage](https://inventor.gg/outage).
+Our Plugins are deprecated due to the deprecation of Inventor V1, and its outage.
 :::

 import DocCardList from '@theme/DocCardList';